 Elephant populations of Botswana, Namibia, and Zimbabwe were downlisted in 1997 and South Africa’s elephants were downgraded in 2000, thereby permitting these countries to trade government-stockpiled, registered raw ivory to other nations in relation to their yearly quotas of up to 20,000 kilograms, 10,000 kg, and 30,000 kg respectively.

 The first one-off sale was approved in 1997 and Botswana, Namibia, and Zimbabwe sold government-held inventories (page 12) of ivory weighing 49,574 kilograms (109,292 pounds) to Japan.
 The sale was valued at roughly $5 million or about $100 per kilogram of raw ivory.
 During a second sale in late 2008 (page 12) South Africa joined Botswana, Namibia, and Zimbabwe in selling 107,770 kg (237,592 pounds) of ivory to China and Japan.
 The sale was valued at nearly $15.5 million or around $140 per kilogram of raw ivory.
-The proceeds of both sales went to elephant conservation efforts in Africa.
+The proceeds of both sales were intended to go to elephant conservation efforts in Africa, however documentation of oversight of the funds is lacking and it is not clear to the international community that rampant corrupt did not siphon away the proceeds.
 During this time the illegal ivory trade continued.

 In 2010 Zambia and Tanzania submitted proposals to have their massive elephant populations downgraded and asked to be allowed to trade stockpiles of raw ivory weighing 21,692.23 kg and 89,848.74 kg respectively (page 2).
 These proposals were rejected.
 In 2013 Tanzania reported its elephant ivory stockpiles as totaling 101,000 kg (222,667 pounds) and in December of 2014 Zambia’s state-owned stockpile was “46 tons” [sic].